idno/known/README.md

 Copyright
 ---------
-Except for external projects, idno is (c) Ben Werdmuller
+Except for included third-party projects, idno is (c) Ben Werdmuller.
+For included third-party projects, see "idno also contains" below.

 Contributors
 ------------